jedestep/rust-scratchpad/README.md

 rust-scratchpad
 ===============

 Some rust hackery, for educational purposes.

+# stream.rs
+Trait for easily representing a structure as a data stream.
+Implemented for built-in lists.